diorge-zz/cooccurrence-relationship-extraction/data_description.md

 Sets of instances of the categories (actual `set` objects).

 - Created by: experiment.ReadCategories
-- Used by: preproc.FilterInstanceInCategory, classifier.InstanceFrequencyCount, classifier.Specifity
+- Used by: preproc.FilterInstanceInCategory, classifier.InstanceFrequencyCount, classifier.Specifity, classifier.RelationshipCharacteristics

 ## pair_to_contexts